Small Steps To Your Wellness Goals

 As a physician with a diploma in sport medicine, I can attest that beginning an intense physical activity program without prior training often results in injury and the healing process can quickly sideline your fitness goals.
 If your plan is to run a marathon, set small goals first, and work your way up.
 If you haven’t been very active, begin by walking vigorously each day.
 Then gently ease into running.
 Run a block, then walk a block.
 Gradually work up to a 10 – 1 ratio.
 Run 10 blocks, walk one.
 Run 10 minutes, walk one minute.
 Set small, achievable goals that will help you avoid injury and keep you motivated as you track your progress.

 If exercise hasn’t been part of your lifestyle, speak with your doctor about the best physical activity options for you, particularly if you are dealing with any chronic conditions.
 At INLIV, we offer a range of fitness and rehabilitation programs to help our clients achieve their goals.
-We even offer e-fitness training for those on-the-go individuals who find it difficult to get to the gym.
+We even offer virtual training for those on-the-go individuals who find it difficult to get to the gym.

-“Walk, run, cycle, try something new like kick-boxing or salsa dancing – anything that helps keep you active is great.” – Dr. Ralph Strother, INLIV Medical Doctor
+“Walk, run, cycle, try something new like kick-boxing or salsa dancing – anything that helps keep you active is great” – Dr. Ralph Strother, INLIV Medical Doctor

 I recommend at least 30 minutes of moderate physical activity each day and the best way to achieve that is to pursue an activity you enjoy.
 The time will fly!
 Walk, run, cycle, try something new like kick-boxing or salsa dancing – anything that helps keep you active is great.

 One of the best forms of preventative health care is having regular check-ups and an annual health exam, even if you are feeling fine.
 Minor symptoms you’re experiencing may indicate an underlying condition that can be addressed proactively to improve your overall health.
-And there are key points in life when certain tests are recommended – mammograms, prostate exams, or ensuring your blood pressure is controlled.
+And there are key points in life when certain tests are recommended – mammograms, prostate exams, and ensuring your blood pressure is controlled.

 INLIV offers Comprehensive Medical Assessments to provide you a detailed review of your current health status, and Total Health Management programs for those seeking a family physician and on-going, integrated care.
 If you’re interested in learning more, we offer free tours of our facility and an initial free consultation to help determine how INLIV can assist you with your wellness goals and achieving a healthy lifestyle.
-Call 403.538.8881 to reserve your free tour and consultation.
+Call 403.538.8881 to reserve your tour and consultation.

 “Great things are not done by impulse, but by a series of small things brought together” – Vincent Van Gogh